The first step to conquering a fear is to recognize it.

 - Not Being Near My FamilyAlthough I live in a different state than my parents while completing my MBA, I still haven’t conquered this fear.
 I want to live abroad (Denmark has been calling me for years now) and I don’t see myself in Los Angeles, despite growing up here.
 And I don’t know if I ever will conquer this fear because I hate the idea of not living near my family.
 Aside from loving my parents and brother, what if my dad falls and I have to rush home to help?
 Parkinson’s Disease is like an adult child that not only annoyingly won’t move out, but also demands attention, support, and patience.
 And I am part of that support team.

 - Going into Debt Despite my shift to a more minimalist lifestyle, I have expensive taste (please see me in a Tesla below for proof).
 I love to travel, eat good food at new restaurants, try new activities, and go out with friends.
 All of which require money…lots of money.
-While leaving my high-pay executive job with Target was the best move, I haven’t earned a decent paycheck in years.
+While leaving my high-pay executive job was the best move, I haven’t earned a decent paycheck in years.
 So going into debt scares me (especially with student loans from my MBA hitting next year).
 But what scares me more is how much I feel controlled and constricted by money.
 Navigating when to save and when to spend is tough!
 My dad always taught me to save my money (which I did for 23 years).
 But that same person now has Parkinson’s Disease, from which I have learned “Do it while you can.”
 It is all about spending smart, but – really – what does that mean?!

 - Getting In a Car Accident Honestly, this isn’t so much for the injury part (although, having never broken a bone, that does sound pretty bad).
 I am more nervous for what you do when you get in an accident.
 I’ve never been in one!
 Do I take pictures right then and there?
 Call my insurance company on the spot or file later?
 It is a silly fear, I know, but that doesn’t make it less real.